AdrisGithub/gpui/README.md

 # External Dependencies
 It uses `playerctl` under the hood to abstract the different media players.
 The End User also needs to have this program installed

+# Additional Info
+Just learning go and just needed a quick terminal ui music player aka. the bad code was foreseeable.